baptistelechat/pyrevit-with-vscode/README.md

 #### 📁 Tab

 Create a new tab in existing extension by selecting this option.
-You will be prompt for :
+You will be prompt for:

 1. 💼 Select an extension
 2. 📁 Enter the name of the tab